Britax refused to recall a stroller that injured babies: Report

 According to The Post, the plan worked.
 By November, the commission’s lawsuit against Britax ended with a settlement, approved by a 3-to-2 commission vote reflecting the new Republican majority.

 While consumer safety shouldn’t be a political issue, after the commission switched hands, Britax didn’t have to recall the stroller, and consumers had no idea they or their children were potentially at risk.
 The government commission tasked with protected consumers is fine with how this played out, so now it’s up to consumers to see if they will hold the company or the government accountable.
-We have reached out to Britax for comment.